ocaml-multicore/kcas/doc/scheduler-interop.md

 The idea is that one can spawn a scheduler to run on a new domain.
 Then one can run fibers on the scheduler.
-Because the scheduler provides the domain local await mechanism libraries like **kcas** can use it to block in a scheduler independent and friendly manner.
+Because the scheduler provides the domain local await mechanism libraries like **Kcas** can use it to block in a scheduler independent and friendly manner.

 Let's then demonstrate the integration.
 To start we spawn a scheduler: